Hotel garni Donauhof

 A special highlight of the Hotel Donauhof is the delicious breakfast buffet which tops every expectation.
 Regional culinary treats, health-food corner, home-made jams and pastries and much more wait for our guests to give them an ideal start into a day to enjoy your holiday in Wachau.
 The lovely breakfast room with a view of the Danube invites to linger, and in summer we serve the breakfast on the magnificent terrace right next to the apricot orchard.
 During the day, the garden terrace is the place to relax; in the evening, our guests get together in the cosy wine tavern “Donaustüberl” with a good glass of Wachau wine.
 Numerous wine pubs and restaurants can be reached from the hotel on foot.

-from € 53.00 to € 62.00 (depending on period of stay) per person and night in double room including breakfast buffet.
-Single rooms on request.
+from € 56.00 to € 67.00 (depending on period and length of stay) per person and night in double room including breakfast buffet.
+Double room for single occupancy on request.

 For further information or bookings please click here.

 Wachau – this famous 30 km section of the Danube between Melk and Krems – is one of the most beautiful river valleys worldwide.
 Wachau is a region well-known for its wines and tourism, just about 90 km from Vienna.
 The small winegrowers’ villages, situated right on the Danube’s bank, and the famous stone terraces where the wine is cultivated, are the characteristics of the scenery.
 The mild climate and the fertile loess soil are important conditions for wine growing.